 Process monitor logs are frequently used in testing and troubleshooting.
 A new process monitor log is created each time the FME Server is started.
 This log details the FME Server components that were started and if any components were restarted at any time.This log shows translation (workspace) jobs that are submitted to the queue.

 The scheduler log records the startup and shutdown of the Scheduler component, and every workspace run by the Scheduler.

-This log records activity that affects any shared resource directories.
+This log records activity that affects any Resources directories.

 This log provides information about startup and translation processes of FME Engines.
 By default, every time you restart the FME Server service this log file is re-created.